ids-s1-21/project-ECK/README.md

 #### Reliability

 We identified mechanical reliability as a possible predictor of success.
-We plotted and modeled retirements per season\* against points per season for each of our key teams and found a strong linear relationship between the two, if a little skewed by the teams in our comparison group.
+We plotted and modelled retirements per season\* against points per season for each of our key teams and found a strong linear relationship between the two, if a little skewed by the teams in our comparison group.
 Teams with fewer retirements in a season would be expected to